-The opportunity to commit and conceal fraud exists where there are assets susceptible to misappropriation and inadequate controls to prevent or detect the fraud.
+In the prior year management letter, we indicated that the opportunity to commit and conceal fraud exists where there are assets susceptible to misappropriation and inadequate controls to prevent or detect the fraud.
 To address this risk, we recommend that the City perform a risk assessment to identify, analyze, and manage the risk of asset misappropriation.
 Risk assessment, including fraud risk assessment, is one element of internal control.
 Thus, ideally, the City's internal control should include performance of this assessment, even though our annual financial statement audits include consideration of fraud.